Zonestar Z8XM2 3D Printer Kit Review

 Size

-Most notably about this printer is that the print bed is fairly massive.
-400mm in height, with 300mm depth and width.
+Most notable about this printer is that the print bed is fairly massive, 400mm in height, with 300mm depth and width.
 That allows quite a range of item sizes!

 Power